-1. ENROLL by: (Your code will not work after this date.)
-2. VISIT the Experian IdentityWorks website to enroll: 3.
-PROVIDE the Activation Code : eni you have questions about the product, need assistance with identity restoration or would like an alternative to rolling in Experian IdentityWorks online, please contact Experian's customer care team at 877-288-8057.
-Be epared to provide engagement number as proof of eligibility for the identity restoration services by perian.
+- 1. ENROLL by: (Your code will not work after this date.) - 2.
+VISIT the Experian IdentityWorks website to enroll: - 3.
+PROVIDE the Activation Code:

+If you have questions about the product, need assistance with identity restoration or would like an alternative to enrolling in Experian IdentityWorks online, please contact Experian's customer care team at Experian.
+Be prepared to provide engagement number Experian as proof of eligibility for the identity restoration services by Experian.